dsilvaevje99/welcome-technical-challenge/README.md

 4. Fixing minor bugs (there are minor things I've discovered but not had time to fix)
 5. Add more OAuth2 methods (Facebook, Apple, LinkedIn etc...)
 6. Find a better way to handle roles (currently just stored in database)
+7. Improve accessibility with aria-labels etc. and manual testing with a screen reader

 #### Reflections